-- 12.2.
-Children and Families Demand: In addition, throughout the year, in financial monitoring reports, committees have been advised of financial pressures in relation to Children and Families Services, with an overspend of £1.7 million currently being reported.
-This has been primarily due to increased demand for the services provided, partly due to changes in legislation around kinship care, and Continuing Care. - 12.3.
-The service continues to strive to improve service delivery whilst looking to manage costs as far as possible.
-It is however expected that if demand continues in this area and taking account of funding solutions, budget pressure in this area to the value of £1.500 million may arise in 2019/2020. - 12.4.
+- 12.1.
+Throughout the year, in financial monitoring reports, Committees have been advised of financial pressures in relation to the Children and Families Service, with an overspend of £1.700 million currently being reported.
+This has been primarily due to increased demand for the services provided, partly due to changes in legislation around kinship care, and Continuing Care. - 12.2.
+The Service continues to strive to improve service delivery whilst looking to manage costs as far as possible.
+It is however expected that if demand continues in this area and taking account of funding solutions, budget pressure in this area to the value of £1.500 million may arise in 2019/2020.

+12.3.
 It is recommended that £1.500 million be allocated to the Children and Families budget to manage this pressure.
-Should the work detailed at section 12.3 result in less funding being required, then a budget reduction can take place during the year. - 12.5.
-Taking into account the allocation to Children and Families of £1.500 million (section 12.4), would reduce the remaining balance available to £3.962 million (£5.462 million balance of funds section 9.2 less £1.500 million allocation to Children and Families).
+Should the work detailed at section 12.2 result in less funding being required, then a budget reduction can take place during the year.